vvaldez/hackerrank-cli/README.md

 # hackerrank-cli
-CLI for managing tests, questions and scripts for HackerRank API.
+CLI for managing tests, questions and scripts for HackerRank for Work API.
 This tool will query the HackerRank test or question URL as needed using a specified API key.
-With --get action, it will pull all question and scripts and write them to disk.
+With --get action, it will GET all question and scripts and write them to disk.
 With --put action it will POST the scripts from disk to the API.

-## Known Issues
-Currently POST does not work to the API and is being investigated.

 ## Config file
-Some settings can be saved in .hackerrank-cli such as api_key and test_id in the format:
+Some settings can be saved in `.hackerrank-cli` such as `api_key` and `test_id` in the format:

 .hackerrank-cli
 ```